MicrosoftDocs/win32-pr.it-it/desktop-src/WMP/wmplibiwmpcdromburn-iwmpcdromburn-burnplaylist--vb-and-c.md

 ## <a name="property-value"></a>Valore proprietà

-Interfaccia **wmplib.
-IWMPPlaylist** della playlist da masterizzare.
+Interfaccia **WMPLib.IWMPPlaylist** della playlist da masterizzare.

 ## <a name="requirements"></a>Requisiti